antdevelopment1/reactFoodApp/README.md

 # yumWorld React App

 ## What Is This Project About
-This website portfolio displays several projects I have built and contributed to most recently.
+This website is a food app that uses React and API calls, to render meal instructions to the user based on the selected country and meal.

 ## Technologies used
 * HTML